thejsj/datda/README.md

-# mtr
+# datda

-Import MongoDB database into RethinkDB.
-Import RethinkDB databases into MongoDB.
+Import databases between MongoDB and RethinkDB.

 This module helps you easily import MongoDB database into RethinkDB and back.
-The implementation is very simple. mtr merely gets all the collecitons/tables in your database and gets all the documents/rows in that collectiont/table and inserts them into the other database.
+The implementation is very simple. datda merely gets all the collecitons/tables in your database and gets all the documents/rows in that collectiont/table and inserts them into the other database.
 The beauty of JSON document stores.

 ## Install

 To use the CLI:
 ```
-npm install -g mtr
+npm install -g datda
 ```

 To use in your node app:
 ```
-npm install mtr
+npm install datda
 ```

 ## API